DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>There&#x27;s only two exceptions to the rule I&#x27;m usually strict on being that everything must be a new 2025 release: an album that came out in December of 2024, and this EP which is simply a few new songs mixed with a live version of this duo&#x27;s explosive 2024 breakout album Bano Maria.
-Both exceptions the rule of 2025-only are made because the music was relatively recent and just too good to leave to the &quot;other music I listened to this year&quot; list that people are just going to scroll over.
+Both exceptions the rule of 2025-only are made because the music was relatively recent and just too good to leave to the &quot;other music I listened to this year&quot; list that people are just going to scroll over. <br>
 These guys are inventive, addicting, and hilarious.
 It can be a bit crass sometimes, but never crosses a line.
 If you&#x27;re able to get over that, what awaits is one of the most fun projects of the year, let alone that I&#x27;ve ever heard out of Argentina.
 Nice to have something good make it to the US from Argentina. </p>
   </div>